 4 Ways You Can Take Caring Action Around Coronavirus – Even If You’re Overwhelmed

 Part of the reason we created this grassroots network is to provide a way for people to have the option to do solidarity work collectively, so we can look after each other.
-As part of developing task signup processes we’ve included infrastructure for community care and wellness, to help prevent burnout and responsibly address the kinds of shitty dynamics that can happen when people are working intensely together under high-pressure situations.
-As IHRT is always saying: “how we do is as important as what we do”, and working together we can help each other stay grounded in love and care.
+As IHRT is always saying: “how we do is as important as what we do”.
 This is an emergency but we also know from other large-scale health emergencies — HIV/AIDS, Hepatitis C, the overdose crisis — that we have to sustain and prepare for the long haul.
+This includes helping each other stay grounded in love and care, pacing, accepting the limits of what we can accomplish given the many things not in our control, mourning the losses and failures, and taking breaks.